640 South State StreetDover, Delaware 19901

 You may need this test if you bleed too much or for too long.
 You may also need this test if you are forming blood clots abnormally.
 Too little fibrinogen can cause prolonged bleeding.
 But too much fibrinogen can cause you to form clots inside blood vessels.
 These clots could break loose and travel to your brain or your lungs, putting your life in danger.
 Other reasons for ordering this test may include:

-You have abnormal results on the blood tests PT and PTT that suggest a clotting problem.
+You have abnormal results on the blood tests PT (prothrombin time), PTT (partial thromboplastin time), or TCT (thrombin clotting time) that suggest a clotting problem.

 You have symptoms of a disease called DIC, or disseminated intravascular coagulation, in which the clotting proteins are too active.